fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/create-first-chart-using-fusioncharts-net.md

 * Create an instance of `DataModel` class.
 * Add `DataSource` to the `DataModel`.
 * Instantiate Column Chart
-* Set Chart's width and height
+* Set chart width and height
 * Set `DataModel` instance as the data source of the chart.
-* Set Chart Title.
+* Set chart title.
 * Finally, use a container using `<div>` to render the chart.

 The code is shown below: